Battle of Castricum

-Despite this, the joint final offensive by York's British and Russians stalled on the heights where Brune had managed to organize his troops.
-Ralph Abercromby's British arrived late on the coastal flank, for which Abercromby was criticized; they were driven back twice by the French units and suffered heavy losses.
-On Brune's right flank, the Batavians were attacked by British forces and were pushed back from their advanced positions in the villages of Limmen and Akersloot, but the outcome of this clash remained indecisive.
+Despite this, the joint offensive by York's British and Russians stalled on the heights where Brune had organized his troops.
+Ralph Abercromby's British (part of York's forces) arrived late on the coastal flank, for which Abercromby was criticized; they were driven back twice by the French units stationed on this flank and suffered heavy losses.
+This was because General Louis Gouvion – Brune's subordinate placed in command there – had been able to prepare formidable defensive positions.
+At the cost of heavy casualties, York only succeeded in pushing Brune back some distance in the central and left sectors and, as a result, to capture the three villages mentioned; but he was unable to break through Brune's defensive lines.
+The Anglo-allied command decided on a full retreat.
+Castricum soured relations between York and Essen, and in general between the British and Russian armies.
 Brune's behavior showed him to be a capable military commander.

 Background

 An Anglo-Russian force of 32,000 men landed in North Holland on August 27, 1799, captured a Batavian Navy fleet at Den Helder on August 30 and the city of Alkmaar on October 3.
 Following a series of battles at Bergen on September 19 and Alkmaar on October 2 (also known as 2nd Bergen), they faced the French and Batavian armies at Castricum on October 6.